 Let us begin with the mountain trails.
 As most visitors to Nagano are no doubt aware, the area is surrounded by tall mountains and as such we feel it is essential to highlight these spectacular trails from the outset.

-Known as the ‘Roof of Japan’, the 3,000m peaks of the Northern Alps make up Japan’s foremost mountain range.
+Known as the “Roof of Japan”, the 3000 meter peaks of the Northern Alps make up Japan’s foremost mountain range.
 The area has been designated as the Chubu Sangaku National Park.
 Contained within the park are some of Japan’s premier mountain resort destinations, including Kamikochi and the Tateyama Kurobe Alpine Route.

+Though lying in the very center of Japan – a true national heartland – the mountains of Nagano and Central Japan remain somewhat unknown to international visitors.
+Non-Japanese language information can at times be difficult to come by.
 Some English (and other) language guidebooks detailing this region have been published abroad, so if your local bookstore has a Japanese special interest section, you may be able to find one.
-A variety of trips are possible, from brief day hikes to multi day traverses, staying overnight in mountain huts.
+A variety of trips are possible, from brief day hikes to multi-day traverses, staying overnight in mountain huts.

-If traveling on JR trains from Tokyo, we recommend making Matsumoto, the town of Matsumoto Castle, your gateway to the alps.
-The city is directly accessible from Shinjuku via the Limited-Express Azusa.
+If traveling on JR trains from Tokyo, we recommend making Matsumoto – home to the 400 year old Matsumoto Castle – your gateway to the alps.
+The city is accessible from Shinjuku via the Limited-Express Azusa.
 From there an attractive rural area extends north through Azumino and Omachi at the feet of the Northern Alps.
 It is a region where you can enjoy local foods produced using clear meltwaters from the mountains above, including visits to a wasabi farm and sake breweries.

 If you are visiting the Snow Monkeys via Shinkansen to Nagano Station then it takes about an hour to reach Matsumoto on the JR Shinonoi line.
 For activities other than hiking, be sure to check out our group tour from Nagano Station which includes soba making and sake brewing experiences alongside a visit to Matsumoto’s famous castle.
 On the “1-DAY MATSUMOTO CASTLE & LOCAL FOOD EXPERIENCE TOUR” guests can visit the famed architectural icon of Matsumoto Castle and enjoy culinary experiences that deeply reflect the character of the local area.